lenesk/sokolova.dk/participle-in-danish-in-the-adjective-function.md

 > * *at indføre* (conjugation: *indførte* - *indført*) = to implement

-> * *den indførte brugerbetaling i sundhedsvæsenet* = the implemented healthcare fee; e-adding here is necessary, since *brugerbetaling* is definite with the participle in front of it.
+> * *den indførte brugerbetaling i sundhedsvæsenet* = the implemented healthcare fee E-adding here is necessary, since *brugerbetaling* is definite with the participle in front of it.

 While adding the e-ending to the past participle, spelling changes may occur if the verb's past participle form ends en *-et*.
 After the e-adding *-et* it will change to *-ede*.